crespo86/uda-data-enron/readme.md

 This is my code
 - critertion : gini and entropy are the ways to check impurity.
 I just check better way.
 - splitter: this is the way to split. default is best.
 I want to choose better way.
 - min_sample_split: It desice volume of each split.
 If this score is high, algolithm's accuracy can be rough.
+I want to get approprate ni_sample_split to avoid overfit and nonfit.

 ``` python
 tree = tree.DecisionTreeClassifier()